scoconno/scoconno.github.io/mind/personal2/notes.md

 + If two persons A and B both have an experience as though they remember the experiences of some person C, then the memory of A (or B) is genuine and not fake only if A (or B) is identical to C.

 On this view, what makes a memory genuine is that the person who has the memory is identical to the person who had the relevant experience, e.g., my memory of eating a salad last night is a genuine one because I am identical to the person who had the experience of eating the salad.

-But if we try distinguish genuine from fake memories in this way *and* use memory to explain personal identity, then we commit a simple logical mistake, namely it is circular to make both of these claims:
+But if we try to distinguish genuine from fake memories in this way *and* use memory to explain personal identity, then we commit a simple logical mistake, namely it is circular to make both of these claims:

-1. A = C only if A really remembers what C experiences.
+1. A = C because A really remembers what C experiences.

-2. A really remembers what C experiences only if A = C.
+2. A really remembers what C experiences because A = C.

 Claim 1 explain personal identity in terms of genuine memories.
 But claim 2 explains genuine memory in terms of personal identity.
 This is an instance of what is called circular reasoning.
 You can see a famous example of this type of mistake illustrated in this diagram: